-The Champagne house of Agrapart et Fils, located in the lovely village of Avize in the heart of the Côte de Blancs was established in 1894.
-Unlike many of the smaller grower Champagne houses that have really only recently begun to bottle meaningful amounts of their wine and sell them under their own labels, the Agrapart family has done so since the inception of the domaine in the nineteenth century.
-Founded by Arthur Agrapart, today the house is run by the fourth generation of the family.
-The two Agrapart brothers, Pascal and Fabrice, continue to maintain the same commitment to excellence and hand-crafted wines that has earned this fine domaine its loyal customer base in France.
-The Agraparts own nine and a half hectares of chardonnay vineyards, the vast majority Grand Cru, in the heart of the Côte de Blancs (primarily located in the villages of Avize, Oger, Cramant and Oiry).
-To ensure the highest possible quality, production has always been kept at an artisanal level at Champagne Agrapart, with quantities of no more than 5,400 cases produced in any given year.
-Vine age is amongst the oldest in the Côte de Blancs, with many of the Agrapart’s vineyards in excess of sixty years of age, and the average overall age of the vines a healthy thirty-five years of age.
+The Champagne house of Agrapart et Fils is located in the celebrated village of Avize in the heart of the Côte de Blancs.
+The estate was established in 1894, yet unlike many of the smaller grower Champagne houses that have only begun to estate bottle under their own labels in recent decades, the Agrapart family has done so since the inception of the domaine.
+The winery was founded by Arthur Agrapart, and is now run by the fourth generation of the family.

+Amboise Agrapart, Pascal's oldest son, recently joined his father at the domaine.
+Together they manage nine and a half hectares of predominantly Chardonnay vineyards, the vast majority of which are Grand Cru, in the heart of the Côte de Blancs (primarily in the villages of Avize, Oger, Cramant and Oiry).
+To ensure the highest possible quality, production has always been kept at an artisanal level, with quantities of no more than 5,400 cases produced in any given year.
+Vine age is among the oldest in the Côte de Blancs, with many of the Agrapart’s vineyards in excess of seventy years of age, and the average overall age of the vines is a healthy forty years old.
 The estate has also farmed organically for years, but has never really publicized it.
-For Pascal, this is merely the right way to farm for quality, not some marketing fad to promote your wines.
-From these fine old chardonnay vineyards the Agrapart’s produce some of the most refined and complex wines to be found from the Côte de Blancs.
+For Pascal, this is merely the right way to farm, not a marketing fad to promote his wines.
+From these fine, old Chardonnay vineyards, Pascal produces some of the most refined and complex wines to be found in the region.

-In Avize, he explains, while the entire village is dominated by a subsoil of chalky limestone, this ‘mother rock’ is covered with varying amounts of clay, with less at the top of the hillside and more toward the bottom.
-The more clay there is on the surface, the more powerful and broad the wines are, though of course always with a fine base of chalky minerality.
-From the highest slopes, he produces the “Minéral” cuvée, which is the brightest and most taught.
-At the bottom of the hill where the slope is relatively flat, he produces his most powerful wine, “L’Avizoise”.
-And in the middle of the slope, in a special, old vine single vineyard that has a mix of both these soil types and is worked solely with a horse, he makes a wine that is perhaps his ultimate expression of Avize, called “Venus”.
-To emphasize these terroir differences, he vinifies all three cuvées exactly the same way (fermented in used 600-liter barrels) and finishes the wines with little or no dosage.
+From the lower part of the hill where it is relatively flat and the soils are basically pure chalk, Pascal produces “Minéral”, the brightest and most taught cuvée.
+At the top of the hill where there is more clay, he produces his most powerful wine, “L’Avizoise”.
+And in the middle of the slope, in a special, old-vine single vineyard that has a mix of both soil types and is worked solely with a horse, he makes a wine that is perhaps his ultimate expression of Avize, called “Vénus”.
+To emphasize these terroir differences, all three cuvées are vinified exactly the same way (fermented in used 600-liter barrels) and finished with very little dosage.

-The Champagne Agrapart Line-Up:
+The Champagne Agrapart lineup includes:

 Les 7 Crus - A superb non-vintage bottling that beautifully synthesizes the pure and opulent fruit of top quality chardonnay vineyards in the Côte de Blancs with a racy, structured minerality that gives the wine superb length and cut.
 It is delicious out of the blocks, but really will easily keep ten to fifteen years.